UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 1: Early prototype video used to discuss the original multiplayer tower defence idea.</strong>
 </p>

-The prototype made the risk clearer.
-Multiplayer needed **online synchronisation**, PvP balancing and extra testing before the basic loop worked.
-We therefore reduced the scope and built a single-player PvE game inspired by *Kingdom Rush*.
+The prototype made the risk much easier to see.
+Multiplayer would have required **online synchronisation**, PvP balancing and more testing before the basic tower defence loop was even stable.
+Since our group had limited game development experience, we reduced the scope and moved to a single-player PvE game inspired by *Kingdom Rush*.

 ## 2.2 Requirement elicitation and refinement

-After that, we defined one-match play: choose a level, place towers on **valid positions**, survive **enemy waves**, earn **gold**, upgrade towers and protect the village.
+After reducing the scope, we focused on what one match should contain.
+The player needed to choose a level, place towers on **valid positions**, survive **enemy waves**, earn **gold**, upgrade towers and protect the village.

-We used *Kingdom Rush* as a reference, not something to copy.
-It helped us check expected features: **visible enemy paths**, fixed building points, upgrades, resources and clear win-or-lose feedback.
-First came map loading, enemy movement, tower placement, attacks, health, gold and level completion.
-Later came polish, sound, tutorial guidance, special towers and the boss.
+We used *Kingdom Rush* as a reference, but not as something to copy directly.
+It helped us check whether our game included the features players would expect from a tower defence game: **visible enemy paths**, fixed building points, upgrades, resources and clear win-or-lose feedback.
+We built the basic parts first, such as map loading, enemy movement, tower placement, tower attacks, health, gold and level completion.
+Features such as sound effects, tutorial guidance, special tower behaviour and the boss were added later.

-Testing changed our ideas.
-Different tower images were not enough.
-Each tower needed a job: archery for fast single-target damage, magic for physical defence, cannon for groups and ice for slowing enemies.
-Enemies also needed different **health**, **speed**, **resistance** and **gold rewards**.
+Testing also changed our thinking.
+At first, different tower images seemed enough to show variety.
+In practice, this did not give the player many real choices.
+Each tower needed a clear role: archery for fast single-target damage, magic for enemies with physical defence, cannon for grouped enemies and ice for slowing enemies.
+We used the same idea for enemies by giving them different **health**, **speed**, **resistance** and **gold reward** values.

 ## 2.3 Stakeholders

-Following the requirements lecture, we identified stakeholders first.
-The main stakeholders were the **players**.
-They needed to understand paths, tower positions, **health**, **gold** and level results.
+Following the requirements lecture, we identified stakeholders before writing user stories.
+The most important stakeholders were the **players**.
+They needed to understand the path, tower positions, **health**, **gold** and level results without guessing what was happening.

-The **development team** also mattered because the scope had to fit our skills and time.
-This was why we removed multiplayer and used adjustable map, tower and wave data.
-Designers cared about balance, artists about readability, and testers needed clear checks.
+The **development team** was another important stakeholder.
+The project had to fit our skills and the time available, which is why we removed multiplayer and used adjustable map, tower and wave data instead.

+Other groups also affected the requirements.
+Designers cared about balance and level pacing.
+Artists cared about seasonal style and readability.
+Testers needed clear checks, such as whether towers attacked enemies in range or whether gold was deducted after an upgrade.

 <p align="center">
   <img width="2048" height="2048" alt="image" src="https://github.com/user-attachments/assets/4c87d074-d6a2-406d-9b49-bfbc2a5acc7a" />